metno/S-ENDA-documentation/source/use_case_longyear_temp.rst

 ..
 Required

-A user shall extract observed and forecasted temperature time series data values over Longyearbyen Data consumer perspective; tests the compliance of the data management model with the FAIR principles
+A user shall extract observed and forecasted temperature time series data values over Longyearbyen.
+Data consumer perspective; tests the compliance of the data management model with the FAIR principles

 (This use case is already described in DMH: UC4)

+The user needs both observed and forecasted for the same time period and same location (longyearbyen area).

 Actors